Miscarriage: Immune status

 Autoimmunity is a possible cause of recurrent or late-term miscarriages.
 In the case of an autoimmune-induced miscarriage, the woman's body attacks the growing fetus or prevents normal pregnancy progression.
 Autoimmune disease may cause abnormalities in embryos, which in turn may lead to miscarriage.
-As an example, Celiac disease increases the risk of miscarriage by an odds ratio of approximately 1.4.
+As an example, coeliac disease increases the risk of miscarriage by an odds ratio of approximately 1.4.
 A disruption in normal immune function can lead to the formation of antiphospholipid antibody syndrome.
 This will affect the ability to continue the pregnancy, and if a woman has repeated miscarriages, she can be tested for it.
 Approximately 15% of recurrent miscarriages are related to immunologic factors.
 The presence of anti-thyroid autoantibodies is associated with an increased risk with an odds ratio of 3.73 and 95% confidence interval 1.8–7.6.
-Having lupus also increases the risk for miscarriage.
+Having lupus also increases the risk of miscarriage.
 Immunohistochemical studies on decidual basalis and chorionic villi found that the imbalance of the immunological environment could be associated with recurrent pregnancy loss.

 Anatomical defects and trauma

 Fifteen per cent of women who have experienced three or more recurring miscarriages have some anatomical defect that prevents the pregnancy from being carried for the entire term.
 The structure of the uterus affects the ability to carry a child to term.
 Anatomical differences are common and can be congenital.

 In some women, cervical incompetence or cervical insufficiency occurs with the inability of the cervix to stay closed during the entire pregnancy.
-It does not cause first trimester miscarriages.
+It does not cause first-trimester miscarriages.
 In the second trimester, it is associated with an increased risk of miscarriage.
 It is identified after a premature birth has occurred at about 16–18 weeks into the pregnancy.
 During the second trimester, major trauma can result in a miscarriage.